upayanmazumder/DevJourney/Java/VIT/Sem-3/Assessments/Lab 17/Lab Exercise/Replace Multiple of 3 with Fizz, of 5 with Buzz, and of both with FizzBuzz/README.md

+# Replace Multiple of 3 with Fizz, of 5 with Buzz, and of both with FizzBuzz

-Single File Programming Question
+## Single File Programming Question

-Problem Statement
+## Problem Statement

 Helen wants to implement a FizzBuzz program using a generic class named FizzBuzz that takes a number of any numeric type.